epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-06-17-awesome-modularized-main.markdown

 #### Layout Preview

-It is easier to understand the layoout using image.
+It is easier to understand the layout using image.

 ![Awesome WM: Layouts][image-layouts-animate]{: .img-responsive }